workadventure/simple-peer/README.md

 ## install

 ```
-npm install simple-peer
+npm install @workadventure/simple-peer
 ```

-This package works in the browser with [browserify](https://browserify.org).
-If you do not use a bundler, you can use the `simplepeer.min.js` standalone script directly in a `<script>` tag.
-This exports a `SimplePeer` constructor on `window`.
-Wherever you see `Peer` in the examples below, substitute that with `SimplePeer`.
+This package works in the browser with a bundler like Vite.

 ## usage